DigitalVS/GAD/README.md

 ## Limitations

-Co-executing two programs on a platform without memory protection certainly imposes some rules of good behavior for both of these programs.
-But there are some not so obvious limitations which will be listed here as well.
+Co-executing two programs on a platform which does not have memory protection certainly imposes some rules of good behavior for both of these programs.
+Yet there are some not so obvious limitations which will be listed here as well.

 ### Breakpoint implementation